MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/services/fetchNextArticlesPageThunk/README.md

 ```

 ## Conclusion
-The `fetchNextArticlesPage` thunk facilitates paginated article retrieval by fetching additional pages when more articles are available and the current page is not already loading.
+The `fetchNextArticlesPageThunk` thunk facilitates paginated article retrieval by fetching additional pages when more articles are available and the current page is not already loading.
 It provides an efficient way to handle pagination in applications displaying large sets of articles, ensuring that users can load more content seamlessly while managing the state and loading indicators effectively.